 Romania is a fish-shaped country in Eastern Europe, dotted with medieval castles and living museums of small villages where a peaceful, archaic way of life is well-preserved.
-The country is also home to the heaviest building in the world, Europe’s largest mammal, has the highest concentration of bears in the old continent, and of course- vampires.
+There are many beautiful places in Romania worth visiting, including the heaviest building in the world, Europe’s largest mammal, has the highest concentration of bears in the old continent, and of course- vampires.
 I’m just joking about the last one… Or am I?
 Nevertheless, if you are looking for a different experience, traveling to Romania is definitely a must.
 Here are some important things you should know as a first time visitor.

 Being part of Eastern Europe, Romania is located in the part of Europe that doesn’t usually attract a lot of tourists for some reason.
 However, Eastern European countries are just as beautiful as their western neighbors.
 They just don’t do a really good job in marketing their destinations.
 Romania is an ex-communist country and the only one in Europe where the communist leader was killed by his own people.